1.

 HRN has been working on this matter, especially

-with regard to the Japanese government, by holding meetings at the Diet and
+with regard to the Japanese government, by holding meetings at the Diet and making requests for the cooperation

 of Japanese civil society.
 HRN welcomes the Japanese government’s vote.
 HRN